HariRaghavan1/sendr/FINAL_IMPLEMENTATION_SUMMARY.md

 ## 🎉 CONCLUSION

-This implementation successfully transformed the Bork codebase from a functional but rough application into a **production-ready, enterprise-grade platform**.
+This implementation successfully transformed the Sendr codebase from a functional but rough application into a **production-ready, enterprise-grade platform**.
 All critical security issues have been addressed, major features have been added, code quality has been significantly improved, and the developer experience has been enhanced.

 ### What Was Accomplished
 ✅ **20+ major improvements** implemented